CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/3-AppLayer/API/BB_Automotive_API_Framework.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Project repository at https://github.com/eclipse-autoapiframework.
+The framework provides a model-driven approach to define stable application-facing APIs that abstract the underlying E/E architecture.
+Developers use the configuration model to specify API variants for different vehicle configurations.
+The framework generates code stubs and adapters, decoupling application logic from platform-specific middleware.
+See the [Eclipse project page](https://projects.eclipse.org/projects/automotive.autoapiframework) for status and documentation.

 ## Known Implementation